jrandj/aws-security-specialty/README.md

     * The deletion of the CMK has no immediate effect on the EC2 instance or the EBS volume because EC2 uses the plaintext data key (not the CMK) to encrypt the disk.

 1. Your application currently uses customer keys which are generated via AMS KMS in the US east region.
 You now want to use the same set of keys from the EU-Central region.
 How can this be accomplished?
     * AMS KMS supports multi-region keys, which are AWS KMS keys in different AWS regions that can be used interchangeably.
-Mult-region keys are not global, you create a multi-region primary key and then replicate it into regions that you select within an AWS partition, then you can manage the key in each region independently.
+Multi-region keys are not global, you create a multi-region primary key and then replicate it into regions that you select within an AWS partition, then you can manage the key in each region independently.

 1. Your company has created a set of keys using the AWS KMS service.
 They need to ensure that each key is only used for certain services.
 For example, they want one key to be used only by the S3 service.
 How can this be achieved?
     * The `kms:ViaService` condition key limits the use of a CMK to requests from particular AWS services.